Immigration and Customs Enforcement held 57,861 in ICE detention according to

-in ICE detention have no criminal record, according to data current as of
+detention have no criminal conviction according to data current as of

 minor offenses, including traffic violations.